The author is a guitarist and bassist with over 35 years of experience as a musician.

 Ozzy Osbourne may be notorious for many things, but his guitarists have always been among the best musicians in heavy metal.
-Say what you will about the Prince of Darkness, he knows how to pick them.
-For over forty years guitar players associated with Ozzy have carved the metal landscape, and stood as icons for up-and-coming players everywhere.
+Say what you will about the Prince of Darkness, but he knows how to pick them.
+For over forty years, guitar players associated with Ozzy have carved the metal landscape and stood as icons for up-and-coming players everywhere.

-People who don’t know any better might think of him as some kind of blundering, stuttering madman, but Ozzy’s track record shows he knows the music business very well, and has the savvy to surround himself with only the most talented musicians.
+People who don’t know any better might think of him as some kind of blundering, stuttering madman, but Ozzy’s track record shows he knows the music business very well and has the savvy to surround himself with only the most talented musicians.

 But he didn’t do it all alone.
 Here’s a list of Ozzy Osbourne’s guitarists through the years, and a look at what makes them so amazing.

 1. Tony Iommi

 While technically not hired by Osbourne, it’s easy to imagine how the early days of Black Sabbath may have formed Ozzy’s ideas of what made a great guitarist.
 Iommi was never a shredder like later guitar players Ozzy would work with, but he is probably the most influential metal guitarist of all time.
 Metal was born with Black Sabbath, and Iommi’s sound started it all.

 As a kid working in a factory in England, Iommi lost the tips of two fingers on his fretting hand in an accident.
 Because of this injury, for most of his career, he would detune his guitar a full step or more, and use prosthetic fingertips along with light-gauge string.
 Without his perseverance Black Sabbath may have never existed, and what a horrible world we’d be living in today.